What is GMP Class A and B Cleanroom Environments?

 GMP serves as a robust quality assurance system designed to minimize production risks such as contamination and errors, thereby safeguarding product safety, purity, and efficacy.
-It is a systematic approach to ensuring that pharmaceutical products meet stringent quality standards at every stage of the manufacturing process.
+It is a systematic approACH to ensuring that pharmaceutical products meet stringent quality standards at every stage of the manufacturing process.

 GMP regulations cover a broad spectrum of activities, including: